-66. This allocation supports the costs to providers of participation in student exchange programmes with overseas providers.
-In previous years, this has included Erasmus+ (the EU's framework programme for education, training, youth and sport) and from 2021-22 has included the government's Turing scheme.
-It funds providers support both for their own students studying abroad and their teaching of incoming exchange students.
-This allocation also supports exchange programmes established by providers outside of the Erasmus+ and Turing schemes.
-The allocation provides £2,315 per student taking a study year abroad, or a work placement (sandwich) year abroad under Erasmus+ or the Turing scheme.
+72. This allocation supports the costs to providers of participation in student exchange programmes with overseas providers.
+It funds providers' support both for their own students studying abroad and their teaching of incoming exchange students, and applies to both exchanges operated under the government's Turing scheme as well as other exchange programmes established by providers.41 The allocation provides £2,315 per student taking a study year abroad, or a work placement (sandwich) year abroad under the Turing scheme.
 This complements the income that providers receive from course fees, which are capped at a reduced rate of up to £1,385 (or £1,660 if taken as part of an accelerated degree) for such study years abroad.